-Gather relevant information from multiple sources while using the origin, authority, structure, context, and corroborative value of the sources to guide the selection.
-C3.D3.1.6-8
+- ✓ Gather relevant information from multiple sources while using the origin, authority, structure, context, and corroborative value of the sources to guide the selection.
+C3.D3.1.6-8 - Evaluate the credibility of a source by determining its relevance and intended use.
+C3.D3.2.6-8